-- Diversity – plant as many different plants as possible on your farm, leads to nutrient-dense soils which grow nutrient-dense food.
+- Diversity – plant as many different plants as possible on your farm, which leads to nutrient-dense soils which grow nutrient-dense food.

-- Rotation and cover crops - keep plant roots in the soil year-round to avoid erosion, build up soil organic matter, and feed soil microorganisms.
+- Rotation and cover crops - keep plant roots in the soil year-round to avoid erosion, build up organic matter, and feed soil microorganisms.
 Planting the same crop in the same field decreases the diversity of microorganisms and increases the chance of pathogens.

-That’s all well and good, you might say, but I’ve been getting good yields off my land the way I’ve been farming, why should I change?
+That’s all well and good, you might say, but I’ve been getting good yields off my land the way I’ve been farming; why should I change?

 That’s the best question you can ask.
-The answer lies somewhere between reverence for the earth and more profit from your farm.
+The answer lies between reverence for the earth and more profit from your farm.

 What Are Your Expectations Of Regenerative Farming For Your Farm?